Brazil Court Order: Netflix Must Remove Film with Gay Jesus

-Netflix has been ordered by a judge in Brazil to immediately drop a Christmas special which graphicly depicts Jesus as a gay man.
+Netflix has been ordered by a judge in Brazil to immediately drop a Christmas special which graphically depicts Jesus as a gay man.

 The ruling Thursday by Rio de Janeiro judge Benedicto Abicair followed a petition by a Brazilian Catholic organization that argued the “honor of millions of Catholics” was hurt by the airing of The First Temptation of Christ.

 The 46-minute Christmas special portrays a 30-something Jesus bringing home his boyfriend home to meet Mary and Joseph.
-The Portuguese-language film, which debuted worldwide on Netflix earlier this month, comes from the Brazilian comedy group Porta dos Fundos (literally, “Back Door”).
+The Portuguese-language production, which debuted worldwide on Netflix last month, comes from the Brazilian comedy group Porta dos Fundos (literally, “Back Door”).

 The Rio-based film company had its headquarters targeted by protests in a Christmas Eve demonstration.